 Gary was born and raised in Hobbs and graduated from Hobbs High School.
-Following graduation from New Mexico State Uni versity with a degree in engineering, he resided in Midland Texas. vears before moving back to Hobbs to become part of John West Engineering.
+Following graduation from moving back to Hobbs to become part of John West Engineering.
 He also owns and sporting goods store that deals in guns, ammunition and custom orders.
 His is married and has one daughter and one son.
-Garv is an avid hunter, former avid golfer and enjoys action movies.
+Gary is an avid hunter, former avid golfer and enjoys action movies.

-Gary wants his constituents to know that he cares about Lea County and would like to be able to make it an enjoyable place for citizens, whether that means offering more recreational opportunities or helping draw businesses to county that would help with that.
+Gary wants his constituents to know ťhat he cares about Lea County and would like to be able to make it an enjoyable place for citizens, whether that means offering more recreational opportunities or helping draw businesses to county that would help with that.